Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Even if you’re not after fresh produce, Borough Market is a great place to pick up a delicious cooked lunch, with plenty of food traders on-site, fresh juices or even a cup of Pimms to enjoy wandering around the market on a sunny day.

-Borough Market is open lunch-time only on Monday and Tuesdays, while the full market is open 10am to 5pm Wednesday to Saturday.
+Borough Market is open at lunchtime only on Monday and Tuesdays, while the full market is open 10am to 5pm Wednesday to Saturday.

 Must Eat at Borough Market: Comptoir Gourmand, Le Marché du Quartier and Furness Fish Markets